A ramped-up push for peace is splintering Afghanistan’s already fragile government

 The Taliban’s political office has largely maintained unified public messaging throughout negotiations with the Afghan government and has not commented on any draft proposal beyond that the U.S. plan is “under review.”

 Key steps in the draft U.S. plan already appear to have stumbled.
-The document called for a meeting between the two negotiating teams in Turkey to jump-start talks in Doha.
-Initially the conference was planned for early April, but the date has repeatedly slid back and now concerns surrounding the start of Ramadan in mid-April have some worried it won’t convene until May.
+The document called for a meeting between the two negotiating teams in Turkey to jump-start talks in Doha, Qatar.
+Initially the conference in Turkey was planned for early April, but the date has repeatedly slid back, and now concerns surrounding the start of Ramadan in mid-April have some worried it won’t convene until May.

 “There are lots of points,” Abdullah said, explaining he welcomed the suggestions.
-“There are points of differences as well points of accord … Now we are working on compiling those views.”
+“There are points of differences as well points of accord. … Now we are working on compiling those views.”

 Ultimately, Abdullah said he is hopeful Afghan leaders will gather behind a single proposal, but he said the peace plans publicly released before holding private discussions have been counterproductive.
-It could “breakdown political consensus” rather than bolster unity.
+It could “break down political consensus” rather than bolster unity.

 A senior government official said “extensive engagement with all parties” is needed to “ensure a desired outcome in the peace process.”
 The official spoke on the condition of anonymity to discuss ongoing policy deliberations.

-“At a point” the U.S. accelerated push undermined Ghani’s government, the official said, but overall the Biden administration’s approach is seen as “more calculated.”
+“At a point” the United States’ accelerated push undermined Ghani’s government, the official said, but overall the Biden administration’s approach is seen as “more calculated.”

 “We are happy with the fact that they regularly consult with the Afghan government,” the official said.